Evernote (Part 2): Elephant in the Exam Room

 |About the Author

-Dr. Caleb Frankel is an experienced emergency room veterinarian at the Veterinary Specialty & Emergency Center in greater Philadelphia, PA (USA).
-He is the founder (a.k.a.
-Head Techy) of VMD Technology, a website devoted to leveraging technology to improve animal care worldwide.
-In his spare time, you can find him musing about unique uses for technology in medicine, collecting bow ties, playing or watching team sports, and spending time with his 4 sons (feline, canine, and twin humans).
+Dr. Caleb Frankel is an experienced emergency room veterinarian, author, speaker, and entrepreneur.
+He divides his time between two roles: emergency veterinarian at the Veterinary Specialty & Emergency Center in greater Philadelphia, PA (USA) and Director of New Product Development at Brief Media.
+He is also the founder of a new venture Instinct Science and the blog VMD Technology, two projects devoted to helping veterinary teams leverage technology in the pursuit of better animal health care.
+In his spare time, you can find him musing about unique uses for technology, collecting bow ties, and spending time with his 5 sons (feline, canine, and humans).
 Follow Dr. Frankel on Twitter @VMDtechnology.

 For more “techy” medical news and tricks you can use in practice, subscribe to the free TechyVet Newsletter.